emmajanedrews/base-template/_posts/2017-03-30-considering-an-investment-property-part-1.md

 {% include youtube.html %}

 Investing in real estate is a great way to build long-term wealth for you and future generations.
-If you’re thinking about buying an investment property, there are three points you to consider before following through.
+If you’re thinking about buying an investment property, there are three points you need to consider before following through.

 **First, what’s your overall objective in buying an investment property?** Most people buy them for one of four different reasons: